onnx/onnx/docs/Operators.md

 <dt><tt>X</tt> (differentiable) : T</dt>
 <dd>Input data tensor from previous layer; has size (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and width.
 Note that this is for the 2D image.
 Otherwise the size is (N x C x D1 x D2 ... x Dn).
 Optionally, if dimension denotation is in effect, the operation expects input data tensor to arrive with the dimension denotation of [DATA_BATCH, DATA_CHANNEL, DATA_FEATURE, DATA_FEATURE ...].</dd>
 <dt><tt>W</tt> (differentiable) : T</dt>
 <dd>The weight tensor that will be used in the convolutions; has size (M x C/group x kH x kW), where C is the number of channels, and kH and kW are the height and width of the kernel, and M is the number of feature maps.
 For more than 2 dimensions, the kernel shape will be (M x C/group x k1 x k2 x ... x kn), where (k1 x k2 x ... kn) is the dimension of the kernel.
 Optionally, if dimension denotation is in effect, the operation expects the weight tensor to arrive with the dimension denotation of [FILTER_OUT_CHANNEL, FILTER_IN_CHANNEL, FILTER_SPATIAL, FILTER_SPATIAL ...].
-X.shape[1] == (W.shape[1] * group) == C (assuming zero based indices for the shape array).
-Or in other words FILTER_IN_CHANNEL should be equal to DATA_CHANNEL. </dd>
+Assuming zero based indices for the shape array, X.shape[1] == (W.shape[1] * group) == C and W.shape[0] mod G == 0.
+Or in other words FILTER_IN_CHANNEL multiplied by the number of groups should be equal to DATA_CHANNEL and the number of feature maps M should be a multiple of the number of groups G.</dd>
 <dt><tt>B</tt> (optional, differentiable) : T</dt>
 <dd>Optional 1D bias to be added to the convolution, has size of M.</dd>
 </dl>